CalderaWP/caldera/README.md

 * From root directory `composer test <package>` will run tests for <package> where <package> is the directory name of a package.

 ### Integration Tests
 Unit tests should not use classes from other packages, that's what integration tests are for.
-Integration tests are in the main tests folder.
+Integration tests are in the core package.

 * From root directory `composer test:integration` will run the integration tests.